risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

 If you prefer not to use the `adaptive` setting by default, you can specify the global configuration `default.scaling.policy` as ‘none’.
 This configuration sets the default scaling policy to neither `adaptive` nor `fixed`, aligning with the old behavior.

-## Monitoring parallelism
+## Monitor parallelism

-RisingWave includes a system table enabling users to view the current scaling policy of tables, materialized views, and sinks:
+You can use a system table to view the current scaling policy of tables, materialized views, and sinks:

 ```sql
 dev=> SELECT * FROM rw_streaming_parallelism;